Chengdu bus fire

-The Chengdu bus fire was a mass murder–suicide attack that occurred on a bus in Chengdu, People's Republic of China, on 5 June 2009.
+The Chengdu bus fire was a mass murder–suicide attack that occurred on a bus in Chengdu, China, on 5 June 2009.
 It resulted in 27 deaths and 76 injuries.
 The attack was not connected to terrorism.

 Fire

 At around 8:00 a.m. local time, a diesel bus was engulfed in flames.
 The number of casualties was aggravated by the rear door not opening and firefighters and other emergency service crews being blocked 1 km from the scene by bad traffic.
 The exact cause of the fire was not immediately known by officials, but the diesel engines were intact, and authorities quickly ruled out a mechanical glitch.
 Gasoline carried on board by a passenger was soon blamed, and authorities did not rule out arson as the cause as the investigation proceeded.

 Several passengers, including the bus driver, reported smelling gasoline, and traces of gasoline were found in the bus, which did not use gasoline as fuel.
 Following the government probe, investigators stated that gasoline brought on board by a passenger did indeed cause the fire, but they could not immediately determine if the fire was a deliberate act of arson or an accident.
 The initial probe did rule out an explosion as the cause of the fire.

 Pedestrians outside the bus rushed to help break the windows to allow passengers to escape.

 Chinese national law does not require buses to maintain hammers for the purpose of breaking the windows in an emergency, but the remains of three emergency hammers were found at the scene.
 The bus was built in February 2005 and had logged 270,000 km at the time of the incident.

 Including those who died in hospital following the incident, the total death toll was 27.